 Heating controls have been around for a long time, and until recently there hadn’t been many developments.
-This has all changed with the introduction of ‘smart’ heating controls, which are highly personalisable and user-friendly tools to give you better control over the environment of your home and potentially save you money.
+This has all changed with the introduction of ‘smart’ heating controls.
+These are highly personalisable and user-friendly systems that give you better control over the temperature of your home, and potentially save you money too.

 Smart heating system components